polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 3. Build this example project using SoftConsole or the Makefile provided

-4. Generate a HSS payload containing the output ELF file of this FreeRTOS application and the additional binary of your second context
+4. Generate a HSS payload containing the output ELF file of this FreeRTOS application (mpfs-amp-freertos.elf) and the additional binary of your second context

 Instructions on how to generate an HSS payload are described [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md).